mikenikles/gitpod-with-clickhouse/README.md

 ## Gitpod discount

 [Gitpod.io](https://gitpod.io/) is free to use for 50 hours / month.
-If you want more, you can use my coupon code `mikenikles` to get 30% off for the firts three months.
+If you want more, you can use my coupon code `mikenikles` to get 30% off for the first three months.